-Operating costs for the GSD segment for the year to 30 June 2022 were \$11,854k.
-This compares with the operating costs of \$8,515k in the prior period.
-The material increase in operating costs is attributable to the preparatory investments made for the launch of the new iTrackTM Advance.
-Investments were made in; the preparation and lodgement in July 2022 of a 510(k) submission to the USA Food and Drug Administration (FDA) to facilitate clearance to market iTrackTM Advance in the USA later in 2022, establishment and development of direct sales infrastructure in Germany and extensive iTrackTM Advance surgeon training program in Europe.
-This increase also included the establishment of clinical studies to expand the clinical evidence base in Europe and other marketing and promotion investments in professional journals and industry meetings to support the product launch.
-The investments in Europe supported the launch of iTrackTM Advance in Europe during June 2022.
+Operating costs for the GSD segment for the year to 30 June 2023 were \$17,068k.
+This compares with the operating costs of \$11,854k in the prior year.
+The material increase in operating costs is attributable to the investments made for the commercialisation and launch of the new iTrackTM Advance glaucoma surgical device in Europe and, in particular the USA. iTrackTM Advance was launched in the USA in May 2023 following marketing clearance by the US Food and Drug Administration in late March 2023.
+Operating costs also included the establishment of clinical studies to expand the clinical evidence base in Europe and other marketing and promotion investments in professional journals and industry meetings to support the product launch.